(In alphabetic order)

 Read Tyler's Bio

-Tyler is currently a therapist and postdoctoral fellow at Stanford University’s Counseling and Psychological Services where he interfaces with the university’s sexual and gender minority population.
-In this role, Tyler provides support to members of the LGBTQIA/SSA community as well as education to heterosexual and cisgender communities.
+Tyler is an assistant professor of psychology at Rhodes College and will be moving to the psychology department of Utah State University in Fall 2020.
+Tyler provides support to members of the LGBTQIA/SSA community as well as education to heterosexual and cisgender communities.
 Tyler is also an active researcher and his research centers aims to understand the mental health implications of gender, sexuality, faith, and their various intersections.
 As a self-identified queer Mormon, he is passionate about creating space for voices of all orientations and life paths to peacefully coexist.

 Read Ty's Bio

 Ty is a practicing marriage and family therapist and an adjunct instructor at Brigham Young University and Utah Valley University.
 He specializes in working with religious clients of LDS and other faith traditions who are struggling with conflicts between their sexual orientation and/or gender identity and their religious/spiritual beliefs and identity.
 He is a co-founder, past president, and current board member of the nonprofit North Star, a faith-based support organization for Latter-day Saints addressing sexual orientation or gender identity.

 Read Marybeth's Bio